KShebek/cbe504/main.typ

 The astute observer might question what thermodynamic property $E_"a " $ refers to in #ref(<eq:arrhenius>).
 For now, we will simply state that the Arrhenius equation is an empirical relationship and so $E_"a "$ is best thought of as simply a parameter describing the sensitivity of the rate, and thereby rate constant, to changes in temperature.
-#footnote[Speaking of empirical, the start date and temperature dependence of the Japanese cherry blossom blooming season is often modeled with the Arrhenius equation: http://dx.doi.org/10.1016/j.agrformet.2017.04.001.]
+#footnote[Speaking of empirical, the start date and temperature dependence of the Japanese cherry blossom blooming season is often modeled with the Arrhenius equation.
+This has been used to better understand the effects of climate change, as in P. Shi, et al., "Timing of Cherry Tree Blooming: Contrasting Effects of Rising Winter Low Temperatures and Early Spring Temperatures", _Agric.
+For.
+Meteorol._, 240, 78–89 (2017).
+For other unusual examples, refer to K.J.
+Laidler, "Unconventional Applications of the Arrhenius Law", _J.
+Chem.
+Educ._, 49, 343--344 (1972).]

-The somewhat abstract approach to defining $E_"a "$ becomes more understandable when considering the fact that #ref(<eq:arrhenius>) can be used to describe non-elementary reactions, in which case it is more rigorous to refer to an apparent activation energy $E_"a,app"$ rather than intrinsic activation energy $E_"a "$.
 We will revisit the Arrhenius equation from a more rigorous, thermodynamic perspective when we cover transition state theory.

+=== Modifications to the Arrhenius Equation

+While the original formulation of the Arrhenius equation remains widely used to this day, it has limitations.
+Most notably, #ref(<eq:arrhenius>) assumes that the pre-exponential factor is a constant.
+In reality, the pre-exponential factor exhibits some degree of temperature-dependence.
+A modified form of the Arrhenius equation can be used to account for this fact:
+$ k = A' T^n exp(-E_"a " / (R T)), $<eq:arrhenius_mod>
+where $n$ is an additional fitting parameter known as the temperature exponent.
+As we will show in #ref(<transition-state-theory>), there is theoretical justification for having $n > 0$.
+The use of the modified Arrhenius equation in #ref(<eq:arrhenius_mod>) does limit the physical interpretability of the activation energy and pre-refactor terms in this way.
+Regardless, the effect of $T^n$ is generally relatively small and is difficult to observe experimentally without highly precise measurements.

 === Apparent Activation Energy